swh2004/searching-scraper/README.md

 # in cmd
 1. py -m pip install pandas
 2. py -m pip install openpyxl
-3. py -m pip install request
+3. py -m pip install requests

-After installation, we can input the searching item that you want!
+After installation, we can input the searching item in the data.xlse attached.
+Make sure the excel file is in the same directory as the main.py.

 # in data.xlsx
-4. input the parameters
+4. input the parameters (searching item, start page, pages, limit, user name, password)

 Then run the program!

 # in cmd
 5. py main.py